miracle078/adogent/README.md

 ## 🚀 About the Project <a name = "about"></a>

-**The Golden Age** is an AI-powered e-commerce platform that revolutionizes how users shop online.
+**Adogent** is an AI-powered e-commerce platform that revolutionizes how users shop online.
 Built for the Agent-Powered E-Commerce hackathon, our platform uses intelligent AI agents to provide personalized shopping experiences through natural language conversations.

 ### 🎯 Key Features